yohanakh/webex-docker/README.md

 # Overview

-An Ubuntu 14.04 based docker image for running Cisco WebEx on 64-bit linux systems.
+An Ubuntu 14.04 based docker image for running Cisco WebEx on 64-bit Linux systems.

 # Preparations